mathspp/mathspp/pages/02.blog/04.pydonts/pattern-matching-tutorial-for-pythonic-code/item.en.md

  - built-in Python classes can be used in `case` statements to validate types

 If you liked this Pydon't be sure to leave a reaction below and share this with your friends and fellow Pythonistas.
-If you found this article really valuable then you could [buy me a slice of pizza ��][pizza]!
+If you found this article really valuable then you could [buy me a slice of pizza 🍕][pizza]!

 Also, [don't forget to subscribe to the newsletter][subscribe] so you don't miss a single Pydon't!